aneshas/gocask/README.md

 - Ease of backup and restore
 - A relatively simple, understandable (and thus supportable) code structure and data format
 - Predictable behavior under heavy access load or large volume
-- Data files are rotated based on the user defined data file size (10GB default)
+- Data files are rotated based on the user defined data file size (2GB default)
 - A license that allowed for easy use
 - Data corruption crc check

+# Important notes
+- GoCask does not implement any buffer cache in-memory.
+Instead, it depends on the filesystem’s cache.
+Adjusting the caching characteristics of your filesystem can impact performance.
+- GoCask stores all keys in memory which means that your system needs to have enough RAM to store all of your keyspace

 # How to Use/Run
 There are two ways to use gocask